 Hey there!
-I'm Mary-Lou, the author, recipe developer, photographer and videographer behind Salty Ginger.
+I'm Mary-Lou, the author, recipe developer, food stylist, photographer, and videographer behind Salty Ginger.

 Why did I start Salty Ginger?

-While we were settling down, as human nature dictates, I started to really compare and contemplate the differences between South African cuisine and what the Kiwis (and Aussies) had to offer.
+While we were settling down on the other side of the world, as human nature dictates, I started to compare and contemplate the differences between South African cuisine and what the Kiwis (and Aussies) had to offer.
 Because we are all former British colonies there is a sense of familiarity in the food.
+For example - the love of Hot Cross Buns, Chelsea Buns, and custard slices.

 However, there are a lot of differences too.
-This is due to the ingredients available (and how the ingredients are named), as well as the other cultures (both indigenous and imported) that have had an impact and moulded the overall cuisines as we see them today.
+This is due to the ingredients available (and how the ingredients are named), as well as the other cultures (both indigenous and imported) that have had an impact and molded the overall cuisines as we see them today.

 So Salty Ginger was born (officially in May 2021) as a way to experiment and share recipes that I have grown up with while also exploring my wider heritage such as English, German, Dutch, Greek, and Irish ancestry and the foods from those cultures.